Want to keep your mind sharp? Protect this vital organ first

 These omega-3s lower blood pressure, and reduce triglycerides—a dangerous form of cholesterol.
 Some studies have even shown that fish oil alone can reduce the risk of heart attacks and strokes.

-And our bodies can’t produce omega-3s.
+But our bodies cannot produce omega-3s on their own.
 We have to consume them—making supplements all the more important.

 You should be taking 1000 mg of omega-3s, with at least 300 mg of EPA, and 200 mg of DHA each day.
 (There are other omega-3s that will naturally (and healthfully) be included in your supplement along with EPA and DHA.)

 Another essential supplement is curcumin—the active compound in turmeric.
-Curcumin is one of my favorite supplements, since it has over 560 benefits.
+Curcumin is one of our favorite supplements, since it has over 560 benefits.